Augmented Reality Feature

 Next Steps & Ongoing Iteration

-• Running A/B tests on feature tweaks and placement
+• Running A/B tests to validate improvements to placement and interaction

 Expand 3D Viewer Capabilities

 As the 3D viewer gains traction and positive user feedback, we’ll consider expanding its capabilities.
-This could involve integrating product configurators, allowing users to customize product options in real-time, providing different viewing angles, and adding informative hotspots to showcase specific product features.
+This could involve integrating product configurators, allowing users to customize product options in real-time, providing different viewing angles, and layering in hotspots or animations to guide users through product innovations more intuitively.

 Performance Optimization

-As a V1 launch, the experience delivered exceptional results—validating our initial hypothesis and informing a roadmap for future iterations.
+As a V1 launch, the experience exceeded performance expectations—validating our initial hypothesis and establishing a roadmap for future improvements.
 To ensure a smooth and responsive user experience, we’ll continually optimize the 3D viewer.
-This includes streamlining data loading, minimizing latency, and optimizing rendering processes to accommodate a wide range of devices and internet speeds.
+This includes improving load times, reducing latency, and ensuring rendering performs smoothly across devices and networks.

 Dev Spec Sheet